Where To Sell An Engagement Ring

 Selling an engagement ring may be bittersweet — whether you’ve inherited the jewelry from a relative or have been through a broken relationship.

-But on the bright side, selling your engagement ring should generate some money quickly.
+But on the bright side, selling your engagement ring should generate some money quickly for you, while also help another person out there purchase one.
 You could make thousands of dollars – and even if you can only make a few hundred, that’s still a significant number for most people.

 Should I Sell My Engagement Ring?